PowerLevel9000/Task-to-do-app/README.md

 > This Project for individual purpose it organize someone's task to do

-**Task-To-do** is just a javascript based simple project
+**Task-To-do** is just a javascript based simple project This is website for tracking your daily task completed or not , you can add ,delete edit and mark complete you tasks once you have finished all you can delete comlted atonce

 ## 🛠 Built With <a name="built-with"></a>